Kindi-Equinox/omw_lua/README.md

-# luanotsosecretalready
+# KEQNX Lua Mods

-OpenMW and Morrowind lua mods
+OpenMW/Morrowind lua mods

 If you're downloading here, It is recommended to install the (Pursuit + Protective Guards) combo to avoid potential conflicts.